ddschmitz/Ticket-To-Ride-Path-Finder/README.md

   `gcc Dijkstra.c`

-The program will use `US_Colors.csv`, `US_Stations_Names.csv`, and `US_Weights.csv`.
+The program will use `US_Colors.csv`, `US_Station_Names.csv`, and `US_Weights.csv`.
 Make sure to keep these in the same directory as the executable (or change the paths to them in the source code if you choose to move them).

 ###Adding New Boards.